 J.D./LL.M. in Entertainment, Arts & Sports Law

-Specialized Triple Degree Programs (J.D./M.B.A./LL.M.) for Business Majors in Estate Planning, Tax or Real Estate/Property Development
+Specialized Triple Degree Programs for Undergraduate Business Majors J.D./M.B.A. + LL.M. in Estate Planning, Tax or Real Estate/Property Development

 Professor Michele DeStefano teaches a course on law, technology, and innovation, and her scholarship focuses on the growing intersections between law and business and legal entrepreneurship.

 Professor Michael Froomkin is an expert in many areas including: Trademark, Intellectual Property in the Digital Era, Internet Governance, Law & Games, Regulation of Digital Identity, Electronic Commerce, and.the area of Drone Law.